phil88530/Simple-Email-Subscription/readme.txt

 == Changelog ==
 = 2.0 =
-* can subscribe to only receive updates by categories
+* can subscribe by categories
-* make the blog in obv place(first menu level) for LP blog
-* add options to adjust the look of the email that is sent out.(HTML format)
+* add options to adjust the look of the email with extra footer.(HTML/text format)
-* fixing bug of not able to customize success subscription message
+* fixing bug of not able to customize success subscription message in the widget

 = 1.5 =
 * Added a successful message on the widget for subscription